Glossary of Common Veterinary Conditions: Essential Terms Every Pet Owner Should Know

 Hypothyroidism

-Hypothyroidism is the natural deficiency of thyroid hormone and is the most common hormone imbalance of dogs.
+Hypothyroidism is the natural deficiency of thyroid hormone and is the most common hormone imbalance in dogs.
 This deficiency is produced by several different mechanisms.
 The most common cause (at least 95% of cases) is immune destruction of the thyroid gland.
 It can also be caused by natural atrophy of the gland, by dietary iodine deficiency, neoplasia (primary or metastatic) of the thyroid gland or (rarely) as a congenital problem.
-Hypothyroidism is most common in medium to large breeds of dogs that are middle aged (4 to 10 years) but can occur in any dog.
+Hypothyroidism is most common in medium to large breeds of dogs that are middle-aged (4 to 10 years), but can occur in any dog.

 Thyroid hormone serves as a sort of volume dial for metabolism.
-Since virtually every cell in the body can be affected by thyroid hormone it is not surprising that reduced levels of thyroid hormone can lead to symptoms in multiple body systems.
-A recent published survey of hypothyroid dogs showed the following percentages of symptoms:
+Since virtually every cell in the body can be affected by thyroid hormone, it is not surprising that reduced levels of thyroid hormone can lead to symptoms in multiple body systems.
+A recently published survey of hypothyroid dogs showed the following percentages of symptoms:

 Hyperthyroidism in Cats

-This is a very common disease of the middle aged to older cat.
+This is a very common disease in middle-aged to older cats.
 A tumor (97% are benign) on the thyroid gland starts producing too much thyroid hormone.
 Symptoms are usually weight loss in spite of eating well and vomiting.
 Other signs you might see are diarrhea, a dull and flaky hair coat, and personality changes.
 This disease usually can be easily diagnosed with a blood test, although occasionally we need a special test called a technesium scan to diagnose the early, borderline cases.

 Liver Shunt

-Symptoms of a liver shunt include stunted growth, weight loss, vomiting, diarrhea, lethargy, unresponsiveness, seizures, disorientation, poor skin and coat, excessive drinking and urination.
-Some pets will have a single sign and some with have several.
+Symptoms of a liver shunt include stunted growth, weight loss, vomiting, diarrhea, lethargy, unresponsiveness, seizures, disorientation, poor skin and coat, excessive drinking, and urination.
+Some pets will have a single sig,n and some will have several.

 The treatment and how well the pet responds are dependent on many things including the location and severity of the shunt.
 Some pets will do well for long periods of time with medical management only.
 Medical management includes a low protein diet, antibiotics and lactulose.
 Surgical repair is commonly done for congenital shunts and again the success is dependent on the location and severity of the shunt.